pauljickling/rpgblog/_posts/2025-02-07-Surviving_the_Elements.md

 title: "Surviving the Elements"
 ---

-Dungeons have lots of procedures that make exploring them interesting: random encounters, torch usage, constrained movement, an inability to safely heal, etc. Overland travel has some of these features, but they tend to feel much looser, and so it is often the case that overland travel is breezed past instead of being an interesting aspect of of exploration in its own right.
+Dungeons have lots of procedures that make exploring them interesting: random encounters, torch usage, constrained movement, an inability to safely heal, etc. Overland travel has some of these features, but they tend to feel much looser, and so it is often the case that overland travel is breezed past instead of being an interesting aspect of exploration in its own right.
 Sometimes that is warranted (travelling between well patrolled towns for example), but it is worth having some tools in your belt for when you want to up the stakes.
 I'll skip over random encounters since that will work much the same way if on a different time scale compared to dungeon exploration, but there are other features of dungeon exploration that can be transposed to overland travel.

 ## Resource Exhaustion